 Digital signature ensures that signed document wasn’t changed by anyone other than its author.
 It is most common way to authenticate document content.
 PDF signature has digital certificate, provided by trusted certificate center.

 Master PDF Editor allows to validate digital signatures, create them and sign documents.

-To create a signature you have to receive its numeric ID and preform following actions:
+To create a signature, you must have a digital certificate and perform following actions:

 - Choose Forms > Signature in Main menu or click Signature button on the toolbar.
 In a document, choose a rectangle where digital signature must be located.

 - Choose Tools >Hand Tool in Main menu or press Hand Tool (Alt+4) button on the toolbar.
 To create a signature left click a signature form.
 (If Edit Document or Edit Forms is selected, left click twice) When Signature Properties window has popped up, choose required certificate in Sign As field.

 In Mac and Windows certificate must be previously copied to system certificate storage.
 In Linux you have to open certificate file (as a rule, it has .p12 extension) and enter private key password.